Best Ethernet Cable for Streaming

 First things first lets find out just what speeds are required for some of the most popular streaming devices and technology.
 For this article we will only cover the devices that accept an ethernet cable.
 This list goes in no exact order:

-Using an Apple TV device you have a couple options to which resolution you want to watch on.
+When using an Apple TV device you have a couple options to which resolution you want to watch on.
 Apple recommends to have a minimum of 25mbps for 4K streaming, 8mbps for 1080p, 6mbps for 720p and 2.5 mbps for SD.
-See more here.
+The newest version of the Apple TV product line is their Apple TV 4K.

 Nvidia Shield TV